Final Score: Early days

-Final Score had been part of the BBC's long-running programme Grandstand as far back as 1958.
-The football results appeared on a device dubbed 'the Teleprinter' and the presenter stood next to the Teleprinter with a camera pointed at the actual printer.
+Final Score had been part of the BBC's Grandstand since the programme's launch in 1958.
+The football results appeared on a device dubbed "the Teleprinter" and the presenter stood next to the Teleprinter with a camera pointed at the actual printer.
 By the 1980s, a live shot of the printer had been replaced by an on-screen computerised version and was renamed the vidiprinter.

 The results would come from the Press Association (PA), who appointed a correspondent to attend each match and report back the half-time and full-time scores to its offices in London.
-The PA would then use the technology of the day to provide a feed to BBC Television Centre.
+The PA would then use the technology of the day to provide a feed to BBC Television Centre (TVC).
 The Press Association provided the vidiprinter results service until Opta Sports took over the contract for the 2013–14 season onwards.
 The host of the main Grandstand programme used to provide commentary on the scores as they came in to try to reflect how each result affected the league, which meant meticulous preparation was necessary.

 After the majority of the results came in, the scores would then be collated and announced as the 'Classified Football Results' in alphabetical order starting with the highest leagues first.
 Remarkably, only three people have regularly read the football results on the programme: Len Martin (from 1958 until 1995), Tim Gudgin (from 1995 until 2011) and Mike West since 2011.
 Gudgin read the results for the last time on 19 November 2011, then retired at the age of 81.
-He cited the BBC's decision to move the programme from London to Manchester as one of the reasons for his departure and the difficulty of travelling from his home in Hampshire, particularly in winter.
+He cited the BBC's decision to move the programme from London to Salford Quays as one of the reasons for his departure and the difficulty of travelling from his home in Hampshire, particularly in winter.
 The classified results were followed by the pools news and score draws and then by the league tables, although the pools news element was dropped due to its decline.

-Whilst football was always the mainstay of Final Score, news and results from other sports, such as rugby union, and until 1987, racing results were also included.
+Whilst football was always the mainstay of Final Score, news and results from other sports, such as rugby union, and until 1987 racing results, were also included.

-A brief version, usually lasting for 5 to 10 minutes, was aired during the summer when football was out of season and these summer editions included a cricket scoreboard.
+A brief version, usually lasting for five to ten minutes, was aired in the summer during the football close season and these summer editions included a cricket scoreboard.

 Stand-alone editions of Final Score were broadcast on Boxing Day, New Year's Day and Easter Monday when there was a full programme of football fixtures and when Grandstand was not being shown.
-These editions were generally 15 minutes long and did not include the vidiprinter sequence as they usually began at 4.50pm.
+These editions were generally fifteen minutes long and did not include the vidiprinter sequence as they usually began at 16:50.